birdm4nw/birdm4nw/README.md

 <h2 align="left">I'm David</h2>
 <p align="left">A passionate science and technology enthusiast currently completing my final semesters in Software Engineering at a university in Colombia.
 With a strong interest in cybersecurity and a commitment to ongoing professional development, I have been actively engaged in this field for some time.
 I am seeking opportunities to further my career in cybersecurity and contribute effectively to the industry. </p>

+<p align="left">A passionate science and technology enthusiast currently completing my final semesters in Software Engineering at a university in Colombia.
+With a strong interest in cybersecurity and a commitment to ongoing professional development, I have been actively engaged in this field for some time.
+I am seeking opportunities to further my career in cybersecurity and contribute effectively to the industry. </p>

 ###

 <div align="left">